Department of Biochemistry and Biophysics

 Stockholm University announces that it has initiated a research collaboration on structural studies of novel engineered botulinum toxins with Ipsen, a global specialty driven pharmaceutical group.

-Under the terms of the agreement, Ipsen will fund research in the laboratory of Prof. Pål Stenmark at the Department of Biochemistry and Biophysics, Stockholm University, with a focus on structural biology, protein design and the biophysical properties of novel engineered botulinum toxins.
+Under the terms of the agreement, Ipsen will fund research in the laboratory of Associate Prof. Pål Stenmark at the Department of Biochemistry and Biophysics, Stockholm University, with a focus on structural biology, protein design and the biophysical properties of novel engineered botulinum toxins.

 Insight into bacterial cell division